What an exciting week we’ve had! On Thursday we had the

 procedure it reminded all of us of dissecting animals in our anatomy and

-physiology classes J
+physiology classes

 THEN Fred asked us very nicely if we would like to test the goat’s blood.
 We